Police: Woman who drove SUV with family off cliff was drunk

-Authorities say a woman who drove off California cliff last month in an SUV carrying her wife and children was drunk.
+A woman who drove off a Northern California cliff last month in an SUV carrying her wife and children was drunk, authorities said Friday.

-California Patrol Capt.
-Bruce Carpenter said Friday that toxicology tests found Jennifer Hart had an alcohol level of .102.

-Carpenter says toxicology tests also found that her wife Sarah Hart and two of their adopted children had "a significant amount" of an ingredient commonly found in the allergy drug Benadryl, which can make people sleepy.
+Toxicology tests also found that her wife Sarah Hart and two of their children had "a significant amount" of an ingredient commonly found in the allergy drug Benadryl, which can make people sleepy.
+Toxicology results for a third child killed are still pending, Carpenter said.

-The Harts and three of their children were found dead after the car plunged into the Pacific Ocean on March 26

 Two more are missing and another body has been found but not identified.